 The IT sector is growing, fast.
-The energy required to feed its factories is going up, and because most of those factories are powered by coal and other dirty fossil fuels, emissions are also rising fast.
+The energy required to feed its factories and data centers is going up, and because most of those facilities are powered by coal and other dirty fossil fuels, emissions are also rising fast.

 The time for fence-sitting is long gone.
 If big tech brands don’t act now to clean up their supply chains, their energy-hungry businesses will just lock-in MORE coal, oil and gas for decades to come.